vugu/vugu/README.md

 you'll find in the docs an appropriate snippet of code you can paste in a file and `go run` yourself.
 For the code generation while there is an http.Handler that can do this upon page refresh, you also can (and should!) run `vugugen` via `go generate`.
-There are many small decisions in Vugu which follow this philosophy: wherever reasonably possible, just use the existing mechanism that already exists.
+There are many small decisions in Vugu which follow this philosophy: wherever reasonably possible, just use the existing mechanism instead of inventing anew.
 And keep doing that until there's proof that something else is really needed.
 So far it's been working well.
 And it allows Vugu to focus on the specific things it brings to the table.